Electoral Backgrounder: Constitutional disqualification and intending candidates

 Other legal action

 - There is one other legal proceeding that should be mentioned.
 The High Court is given jurisdiction to determine matters under the Common Informers (Parliamentary Disqualifications) Act 1975 (the Common Informers Act).
-This Act has replaced the operation of section 46 of the Constitution which provides that the section only operates “Until the Parliament otherwise provides”.
+The Common Informers Act has replaced the operation of section 46 of the Constitution which provides that the section only operates “Until the Parliament otherwise provides”.
 Subsection 3(1) of the Common Informers Act states that:

-“Any person who, whether before or after the commencement of this Act, has sat as a senator or as a member of the House of Representatives while he or she was a person declared by the Constitution to be incapable of so sitting shall be liable to pay to any person who sues for it in the High Court a sum equal to the total of:
+“Any person who, whether before or after the commencement of Common Informers, has sat as a senator or as a member of the House of Representatives while he or she was a person declared by the Constitution to be incapable of so sitting shall be liable to pay to any person who sues for it in the High Court a sum equal to the total of:

 - $200 in respect of his or her having so sat on or before the day on which the originating process in the suit is served on him or her; and

-- In determining matters under this Act the High Court is not sitting as the Court of Disputed Returns.
-Accordingly, it would appear that the Court would not be able to actually disqualify a Member of Parliament due to the operation of section 44 of the Constitution.
+- In determining matters under the Common Informers Act, the High Court is not sitting as the CDR.
+Accordingly, the Court would not be able to actually disqualify a Member of Parliament due to the operation of section 44 of the Constitution.
 This position was upheld by the High Court in the case of Alley v Gillespie [2018] HCA 11.
-This case involved Interpretation of section 44(v) and section 46 of the Constitution.
-Mr Alley the Labor candidate for Lyne at the 2016 election claim that Dr Gillespie is incapable of sitting due to the operation of section 44(v) of the Constitution as he has a pecuniary interest in the lease of premises to Australia Post.
+This case involved interpretation of section 44(v) and section 46 of the Constitution.
+Mr Alley, the Labor candidate for Lyne at the 2016 election, claimed that Dr Gillespie is incapable of sitting due to the operation of section 44(v) of the Constitution as he had a pecuniary interest in the lease of premises to Australia Post.

 Fraud

-- In relation to the issue of potential fraud in relation to the completion of the candidate nomination form, this does not fall within the jurisdiction of the AEC as the relevant fraud provisions are contained in the Criminal Code Act 1995 which is administered by the Attorney-General's Department.
+- In relation to the issue of potential fraud concerning the completion of the candidate nomination form, this does not fall within the jurisdiction of the AEC.
+This is because the relevant fraud provisions are contained in the Criminal Code Act 1995 which is administered by the Attorney-General's Department.
 The investigation of possible fraud offences in the present circumstances is a matter for the Australian Federal Police (AFP) which was part of the Attorney-General’s portfolio at the relevant time.
-Accordingly, questions relating to the interpretation of the Criminal Code Act 1995 and any possible action for fraud in these matters would need to be directed to that Department and the AFP.
-Further the conduct of any possible prosecution would be a matter for determination by the Commonwealth Director of Public Prosecutions.
+Accordingly, questions relating to the interpretation of the Criminal Code Act 1995 and any possible action for fraud in these matters would need to be directed to the Attorney-General’s Department and the AFP.
+Further, the conduct of any possible prosecution would be a matter for determination by the Commonwealth Director of Public Prosecutions.
 The AEC has no power to lay charges or to commence prosecution action on these matters.

-- In relation to the issue of any action to recover parliamentary salaries and entitlements that have previously been paid to persons who have been disqualified by the Court of Disputed Returns, the AEC has no role or power to obtain such information as we do not administer the relevant laws under which these monies have been paid.
+- In relation to the issue of any action to recover parliamentary salaries and entitlements that have previously been paid to persons who have been disqualified by the CDR, the AEC has no role or power to obtain such information as does not administer the relevant laws under which these monies have been paid.

 The Electoral and Referendum Amendment (Eligibility) Regulations 2018 can be accessed at the Australian Government’s Federal Register of Legislation.